nw4466tu/Azure-Network-Protocols/README.md

 <br />
 <p>
 It'll show the existing rules inside our VM2.
-Were going to create another rule by clicking the add icon at the top, and
+Were going to create another rule by clicking the add icon at the top.
+And then source is going to be from anywhere, but we can say specifically from VM1 if we wanted too.
 <br />
 <br />
 <br />